YPares/envil/README.md

 - switch to a specific environment (add the tools that an env contains to your `PATH` and remove those of the previously activated env),
 - start a subshell with a specific env activated.

+In the Nix ecosystem, a _flake_ is a file that describes a set of tools and programs ("outputs") for various possible systems, how to build those programs, and what is needed to build them ("inputs").
+Nix is actually a fairly generic programming language, which is why some seemingly simple use cases (such as listing a fixed set of pre-existing packages in a flake and installing them) may appear more complex to tackle than they need to.

-It aims at providing people who are not regular Nix users a quick and simple way to start with custom, isolated & reproducible environments, one of the major reasons to use Nix.
+`envil` targets some of those simple use cases.
+It aims at providing people who are not regular Nix users a quick way to start with custom, isolated & reproducible (ie. "rebuildable identically elsewhere") environments, one of the major reasons to use Nix.

 This is **not** a tool to: